The Hidden Costs of Selling Your Home

 We don’t see many of these in post-recession home sales; however, for some homes purchased in the earlier part of the 2000s, pre-payment penalties occurred on a significant number of mortgages.

-If you purchased your property prior to 2008, make sure to review your mortgage settlement statement (known previously as the HUD-1) to see if you have any such penalties listed.
+If you purchased your property before 2008, make sure to review your mortgage settlement statement (known previously as the HUD-1) to see if you have any such penalties listed.

 4) Annual property taxes.